MicrosoftDocs/sql-docs/docs/connect/jdbc/download-microsoft-jdbc-driver-for-sql-server.md

  * [Microsoft JDBC Driver 4.0 for SQL Server](http://go.microsoft.com/fwlink/?linkid=841532)

 ## Unsupported Drivers
 Unsupported driver versions are not available for download here.
-We are continually improving our Java connectivity support.
-As such we highly recommend that you work with the latest version of our JDBC driver.
+We are continually improving the Java connectivity support.
+As such we highly recommend that you work with the latest version of Microsoft JDBC driver.